 1. Big Bear Lake

-If you are going for a family vacation, honeymoon, or even a solo trip, you should pay a visit to the big bear lake.
+If you are going for a family vacation, honeymoon, or even a solo trip, you should pay a visit to Big Bear Lake in the heart of Southern California.
 While this lake may not be one of the first ten lakes to come to mind, it is indeed a beauty to behold.
 It has a beautiful landscape – surrounded by mountains and trees.
 It also stretches to the shores for 22 miles, and its cool climate makes it conducive to taking a walk around.

 But the amazing part of this beautiful deep blue lake is that you could easily have a vacation around because it has been developed for lodging options.
 But first, a warning: if you are swimming in the waters, you do so at your risk.
 Despite being a developed tourist area, there are no lifeguards employed.
 Therefore, it’s advised to never go beyond 50 feet if you are swimming in it.